-The question of getting into B2B content writing comes up frequently in our private Facebook community for 30 Days or Less to Freelance Writing Success alumni.
+The question of getting into B2B content writing comes up frequently with our 30 Days or Less to Freelance Writing Success alumni.

 So we invited Sarah Greesonbach (our guest in the Freelancer Spotlight last week) to share more about how to break into the B2B niche and how to price your services to make it worth it.